authlete/java-oauth-server/README.md

 The grant management endpoint is a Web API to get information about a grant ID and revoke a grant ID.
 Its behavior is defined in [Grant Management for OAuth 2.0][46].

+The federation configuration endpoint is a Web API that publishes the entity configuration of the authorization server in the JWT format.
+Its behavior is defined in [OpenID Connect Federation 1.0][OIDC_FED].

 Authorization Request Example